-There were machines at every stall where we could place our orders.
-Each machine had pictures and descriptions of combos and orders (in Japanese) and we simply had to press a button and insert money to order.
-Next, the machine would dispense a small ticket which we would give to someone at the stall.
-After that, we would receive our order.
-We tried about 3 stalls- one with the classic takoyaki flavour, one with a special cheese flavour and a set with a variety of different flavours.
-One time, I inserted my money in the machine without pressing any buttons, only to have it spit out an order ticket that I couldn’t read!
+There are machines at every stall where customers can place their orders.
+Each machine has pictures and descriptions of combos and orders (in Japanese) and you simply have to press a button and insert money to order.
+Next, the machine dispenses a small ticket which you give to someone at the stall.
+After that, you receive our order.
+I tried about 3 stalls- one with the classic takoyaki flavour, one with a special cheese flavour and a set with a variety of different flavours.
+One time, I inserted my money into the machine without pressing any buttons, only to have it spit out an order ticket that I couldn’t read!
 I decided to just try whatever takoyaki I had ordered, and it turned out to be really good.

-After stuffing ourselves with takoyaki (I must have eaten at least 20 pieces!), we decided to check out the gift shop.
+After stuffing myself with takoyaki (I must have eaten at least 20 pieces!), I decided to check out the gift shop.
 It was selling a lot of takoyaki-themed merchandise- coin purses, keychains, t-shirts, slippers, stationary.
 There was also a lot of takoyaki snacks like takoyaki chips and instant takoyaki.
 There were even takoyaki pans for sale for people who want to try making takoyaki at home!

 Osaka Takoyaki Museum was a wonderful experience, and definitely one I would recommend to people visiting Osaka who are interested in trying authentic takoyaki!
 I’m craving takoyaki just from writing this blog post, and I can’t wait to go back to Osaka and pay another visit to the Takoyaki Museum.